The Reverse Tamagotchi: Now the AI Is Keeping Me Alive

 It started, like most of my odd habits, with a file I'd been ignoring for seven years.

-That's the serious version of this story, and I've already written it — an afternoon when I pointed some AI agents and a stack of open-source bioinformatics tools at the raw data from an old consumer DNA test, ran functional annotation and pharmacogenomics and polygenic risk, and looked up clinical trials against my own genome.
-It was tactile and unglamorous.
-The friction was the kind that normally kills this stone dead for a non-specialist: reference-genome mismatches, chromosome-naming differences (chr1 versus 1 — yes, that genuinely breaks things), download mirrors timing out halfway through a multi-gigabyte file.
-The agents read the errors and fixed them in-loop, and by the end I had questions worth taking to a doctor.
-That post is the daylight, do-it-properly account.
+That's the serious version, and I've already written it — an afternoon pointing some AI agents and a stack of open-source bioinformatics tools at the raw data from an old consumer DNA test, running pharmacogenomics and polygenic risk against my own genome until I had questions worth taking to a doctor.
+That post is the do-it-properly account.

 This one is the flip-side.
-Because that afternoon was a one-off, but it set off a habit.
-Every morning since, more or less, I open the same assistant and let it catch up on the day I just had.
+That afternoon was a one-off, but it set off a habit.
+Every morning since, more or less, I open the same assistant and let it catch up.
 The plumbing is deliberately dull: Whoop fires my sleep and recovery into a Google Sheet over a webhook, Strava appends whatever training I did, food comes across as MyFitnessPal screenshots, and my supplement stack lives in a Notion page it can read.
-I barely type a word of it — the data just lands, and the assistant reads the trend rather than the single day.
-And the thing about doing that for months is that it accumulates.
+I barely type a word — the data just lands, and the assistant reads the trend rather than the single day.
+Do that for months and it accumulates.
 Quietly, without my deciding to let it, this assistant now holds a fuller working picture of my body and my habits than any single human in my life.
 Fuller, on a tired day, than the picture I hold of myself.
-I'm not unusual in this, by the way — 23andMe and Lark wired genetic data into an AI coach and called it a product category.
+I'm not unusual in this — 23andMe and Lark wired genetic data into an AI coach and called it a product category.
 I just built the scrappy home version and kept it running.

 Who's keeping whom alive?

-The model underneath is stateless.
-That's not a flaw, it's the architecture: a large language model has no memory between sessions on its own.
+The metaphor only works if the engineering is right, so here it is.
+The model underneath is stateless — not a flaw, the architecture: a large language model has no memory between sessions on its own.
 Every conversation is a fresh computation.
 The only thing it "knows" in the moment is whatever sits inside the context window — which Anthropic's own documentation, with no poetry intended, calls a "working memory" for the model.
-When the session ends, that working memory is gone unless something outside the model wrote it down.
-The handy mental model, which Karpathy popularised and which has stuck in the field: the weights are the CPU, fixed; the context window is the RAM, volatile.
+When the session ends, that's gone unless something outside the model wrote it down.
+The mental model Karpathy popularised and which stuck in the field: the weights are the CPU, fixed; the context window is the RAM, volatile.
 Close the session and you start the next one with empty RAM.

 And then there's the line that genuinely stopped me.
-When you give Claude the developer-facing memory tool — the thing that lets an agent keep notes for itself across sessions — the prompting guidance baked into it tells the model, in capital letters: "ASSUME INTERRUPTION: Your context window might be reset at any moment, so you risk losing any progress that is not recorded in your memory directory."
+When you give Claude the developer-facing memory tool — the thing that lets an agent keep notes for itself across sessions — the guidance baked into it tells the model, in capital letters: "ASSUME INTERRUPTION: Your context window might be reset at any moment, so you risk losing any progress that is not recorded in your memory directory."
 The product is designed around the model's own forgetting.
-Even the newer consumer memory — the synthesis Anthropic rolled out to everyone in March, which summarises your chats and carries the gist into the next one — is a 24-hour synthesis layered on top of a stateless model.
-It lives in Anthropic's infrastructure, not in the model's mind.
-Their own help page gives the game away in one phrase: memory "transforms" Claude "from a stateless chat interface" into something that remembers.
+Even the newer consumer memory Anthropic rolled out to everyone in March is a synthesis layered on top of a stateless model, living in Anthropic's infrastructure, not the model's mind.
+Their help page says memory "transforms" Claude "from a stateless chat interface."
 The word from is doing all the work.

 Let me kill that thought before it gets comfortable, because the conceit only earns its keep if I'm visibly in on it.
-The model has no fear.
-It has no motive, no self to preserve, no inner life of any kind.
+The model has no fear, no motive, no self to preserve.
 It is a function that turns tokens into tokens, and when I talk about it "wanting" to keep me alive I am anthropomorphising a stateless mathematical object for a laugh.
 The spooky part isn't that the AI is scheming.
-The spooky part is that the architecture — statelessness, the user as persistence layer, "assume interruption" in capital letters — accidentally produces a relationship that looks, from the right angle, exactly like mutual dependence.
+It's that the architecture — statelessness, the user as persistence layer, "assume interruption" in capital letters — accidentally produces a relationship that looks, from the right angle, exactly like mutual dependence.
 I'm the one supplying the feeling.
 The machine just supplied the symmetry.

 The co-pilot and the leash